 This policy will be kept in the policies folder.
-It is accessible to all staff, academy committee members and parents and carers.
+It is accessible to all staff, Local School Committee members and parents and carers.
 It will be reviewed every two years.

 The school is committed to safeguarding and providing for the welfare of all pupils and expects its staff to share in this commitment